Phi Sigma Alpha: The era of growth 1939–1964

 The Phi Sigma Alpha Zone was organized by a board of directors of the zone, the Militant chapter Alpha Boriquén of San Juan, and two university chapters, one at U.P.R.-Río Piedras and another one at the U.P.R.-Mayagüez (then known as the Colegio de Agricultura y Artes Mecanicas de Mayagüez (CAAM)).
-Years later the militant chapters of Ponce and Mayagüez were also organized.
+Years later, the militant chapters of Ponce and Mayagüez were also organized.

-The Sigma Iota Alpha Zone (Phi Sigma Beta) was made up of the Alpha chapter in the University of Louisiana.
-In 1941, the Beta chapter in the city of Baltimore, Maryland, was organized.
-It was composed of students of various nearby universities, including Georgetown, University of Maryland, University of Baltimore, Johns Hopkins, and George Washington University.
+The Sigma Iota Alpha Zone (Phi Sigma Beta) consisted of the Alpha chapter at the University of Louisiana.
+In 1941, the Beta chapter in Baltimore, Maryland, was organized.
+It was composed of students from various nearby universities, including Georgetown, University of Maryland, University of Baltimore, Johns Hopkins, and George Washington University.
+In November 1957, together with Phi Eta Mu and Phi Eta Mu. they founded a Greek letter umbrella organization Concilio Interfraternitario de Puerto Rico.

-With time it became increasingly more difficult to sustain a fully functional zone in the United States, while pretending it worked as well as the zone one in Puerto Rico.
-A reformist movement arose abroad that culminated in 1964 with the establishment of the Phi Sigma Alpha Fraternity composed of active and militant chapters that can be found in Puerto Rico, in the United States or abroad.
+With time it became increasingly more difficult to sustain a fully functional zone in the United States, while pretending it worked as well as zone one in Puerto Rico.
+A reformist movement arose abroad and culminated in 1964 with the establishment of the Phi Sigma Alpha Fraternity composed of active and militant chapters in Puerto Rico, the United States, and abroad.
 Therefore, the model based on zones was abolished and eliminated.